Wednesday, November 22, 2017

 Google earth and Google maps help us plan how to get to our hotels.
 We screenshot the maps we need and the street views of the corner we need to turn to find our target.
 This may sound a bit silly, but if you have tried to find a hotel in Japan after exiting a major station, you will know why we go to this amount of trouble.

 Our phones are pre-paid, non-contract, so we are extremely careful when using them anywhere overseas.
 We don’t bother with using local SIMs in Japan, because WiFi is so widely available.
+(More recently we have hired Pocket WiFi devices that are reasonably priced and available for pickup at airports.
+They can be hotspotted to several phones and other devices.)
 If we need to call anybody, we use Skype.
 We have an account that cost us 10 Euro (AUD$15) about 10 years ago.
 We think we may have topped it up once and we have used it a lot.
 Having an account lets us call phone numbers direct.
 An added bonus is the videos and audio books that keep us amused while travelling.
 All of these miracles may be self-evident and even passé to younger generations, but for many years now we have used and appreciated the benefits mobile technology affords the independent traveller.
 We constantly wonder how we managed all those years before there was an internet and smartphones.
 We are talking the 1970s, when, believe it or not, there weren’t even personal computers!

 18 November, Grandvrio Hotel, Himeji